geniish-protocol/docs/fundamentals/white-paper.md

 ### Confidential NFTs

 Confidential NFTs are tokens that support either the ERC721 or ERC1155 standard, live on the Emerald chain and include a mechanism to store a reference to a Parcel token called `ParcelID`.
 That reference can be stored within the metadata of the token or via our ERC721 or ERC1155 extension on-chain.
-Parcel also tracks the reference to the private NFT via the transferability parameter.
+Parcel also tracks the reference to the confidential NFT via the transferability parameter.

 A Parcel token can have documents attached to it.
 A document is just binary data stored by Parcel and only readable by a defined set of Identities.
-All documents for a private NFT will have its owner set to `escrow` as this only allows the owner of the Parcel token to access that document.
+All documents for a confidential NFT will have its owner set to `escrow` as this only allows the owner of the Parcel token to access that document.

 The diagram below is a visual representation of said references.

 ![](/assets/images/geniish_private_nft.drawio.png)

-When a private NFT is minted.
+When a confidential NFT is minted.
 Its twin on Parcel is minted as well.

-The private NFT two states, it is either locked (open) or unlocked (closed).
+The confidential NFT two states, it is either locked (open) or unlocked (closed).

 ![Opening a private NFT to access its content](/assets/images/geniish_locking.png)

 ![Opening a private NFT to access its content](/assets/images/geniish_opening.png)

 When locking the Emerald token on the Parcel bridge adapter, the bridge sends the Parcel token to the linked Oasis identity of the Emerald token locker.
 This process is easily manageable by non-technical users via the geniish dApp.

-### Bridges to Emerald

-### GSN